Boost Your Tax Pro Practice Revenue with a Cryptocurrency Specialization

 Growth of Cryptocurrency Investors

 Anyone with even a passing interest in Bitcoin knows that it’s an incredibly volatile currency that hit a peak in late 2017 and then declined in value.
 Although it is still the top cryptocurrency (and the one with most name recognition) it’s increasingly possible that the performance gains seen in 2017 won’t happen again.
-There’s plenty of Bitcoin from early investors that has yet to hit the market, when it will likely depress prices.
+There’s plenty of Bitcoin from early investors that have yet to hit the market when it will likely depress prices.

 Thanks to this market context, Bitcoin is no longer being seen as a way to make a quick buck.
 It is, however, starting to be viewed through the lens of investment, with value in the long run.
 And this extends to more cryptocurrency than just Bitcoin.

-ICO (Initial Coin Offerings) have raised over $20 billion in 2018 already, with hundreds of millions of dollars worth of tokens being traded on exchanges.
+ICO (Initial Coin Offerings) has raised over $20 billion in 2018 already, with hundreds of millions of dollars worth of tokens being traded on exchanges.
 The promise of blockchain technology, the potential for future unicorns (startups valued over $1 billion) in crypto-based projects, and worldwide reach, the future of cryptocurrency investments is looking healthy.
 For that reason alone, it’s well worth it for CPAs to understand the basics of crypto investing.

 An Unknown Quantity No More

 Many people – including many accountants, no doubt — still probably picture Bitcoin and other cryptocurrencies as something that was used in the shadowy corners of the dark web.
 But today, the IRS treats cryptocurrencies as property rather than currency for federal tax purposes.
 Gains and losses are taxed, and many predict crypto will be more highly regulated in the near future.
 The IRS reminded taxpayers last cycle that income from virtual currency transactions should be reported on income tax returns, for instance.